How can I participate at home?

-The library may be closed, but you can still do our 1,000 Books Project from home.
+If you can’t make it into the library, you can still participate in our 1,000 Books Project from home.
 We’ve put all of our worksheets on our website, so whether your children are looking for their next sheet to log on or you’re signing up for the first time, you can print our sheets and log all of the books you’ve been reading while you’re at home.
-When the library is open again, you can bring your completed sheets to the Children’s Room and we’ll update your child’s record and give credit for all the reading they’ve been doing.
-If you haven’t signed up yet, we can register your child when you visit to turn in your sheets.
-We can’t wait to see how much progress our young readers make this spring!
+You can bring your completed sheets to the Children’s Room, or take a photo and email them to us, when you can and we’ll update your child’s record and give credit for all the reading they’ve been doing.
+If you haven’t signed up yet, you can register your child by filling out the registration sheet and either returning it to us in the Children’s Room or emailing a photo to email@example.com.

 See below for more information about the 1,000 Books Project.